Where are the alternate pins?

 Original pin placements are on short side

-Other Thoughts: Beautiful course next to the Red River with alternate pins that get moved at the beginning of each month.
-The course requires a variety of shots and allows different approaches to most holes.
+Other Thoughts: Beautiful course next to the Red River with alternate pins that usually get moved at the beginning of each month.
+The course requires a variety of shots due to the scattered oaks and allows different approaches to most holes.
 Hole 18 on original pins is over 500 feet.
 Some holes are straightforward but most require planning.
-Best course in the area hands down.
+2nd best course in Fargo behind Iwen.

 0 Helpful / 1 Not